peter88tom/Bug-tracker/README.md

 * [Django Rest Framework](http://www.django-rest-framework.org/) - API used to populate data for easy bugs and projects listing and filtering.

-* [Vue.js](https://vuejs.org/v2/guide/) - Used query data from DRF for easy project filtering and bug listing.
+* [Vue.js](https://vuejs.org/v2/guide/) - Used retrieve data from DRF, also Vue has empowered filtering of bugs by project.

 * [SQLite](https://www.sqlite.org/docs.html) - For storing projects and bugs.